 Participant direction opportunities are available to individuals who reside in other living arrangements where services (regardless of funding source) are furnished to fewer than four persons unrelated to the proprietor.

-The participant direction opportunities are available to persons in the following other living arrangements
+The participant direction opportunities are available to persons in the following other living arrangements d.
+Election of Participant Direction.
+Election of participant direction is subject to the following policy (select one):

 Specify these living arrangements: